vibbits/gentle-hands-on-python/dodona/reading-exercises/functions/description/description.en.md

-What we just did together is use a _metal model_ of how Python evaluates programs which is known as the "substitution model of execution" [^2], though it is an imprecise model in this case it will get you a long way.
+What we just did together is use a _metal model_ of how Python evaluates programs which is known as the "substitution model of execution" [^2], though it is an imprecise model for Python, it will get you a long way.

 ```python